mvolkmann/blog/src/swift/Concurrency.md

 There are ten columns in each row.
 The last column holds a state abbreviation.
 The `await` keyword must be used to wait for each line to be delivered.
-The lines can be filtered to only get data for cities in a given state.
+The lines are filtered to only get data for cities in a certain state.

 ```swift
 let citiesURL = "https://people.sc.fsu.edu/~jburkardt/data/csv/cities.csv"